 The Board attends to the administration and proper organisation of the company's operations in accordance with the Finnish Limited Liability Companies Act and other regulations.
 The Board decides on matters that under law are subject to decision by the Board.
 The company’s Board of Directors has adopted a charter for itself.

-The charter tasks the Board with determining the company's strategic guidelines and the targets for Elisa's management, and with monitoring their achievement.
+The charter tasks the Board with deciding the company's strategic guidelines and the targets for Elisa's management, and with monitoring their achievement.
 The Board must also appoint the CEO and decide on the composition of the Executive Board.
 The Board of Directors regularly monitors financial performance and the development of the company's financial standing.
-The Board also supervises the compliance of Elisa's administration, and the management of business and other risks.
+The Board also supervises the compliance of Elisa's administration with regulation, and the management of operational risks and other risks.
 The Board addresses major investments in and disposal of businesses or assets, and also sets the boundaries for the company's management in executing operational investments and financial arrangements.

 According to the charter, the following are particularly subject to the Board’s decision:

 The charter also specifies other matters to be addressed by the Board, such as adopting the annual financial plan, the principles of the company's organisation and the main business policies.
-The Board conducts an annual self-evaluation of its activities executed in the form of a questionnaire.
+The Board conducts an annual self-evaluation of its activities executed in the form of a questionnaire or by external evaluation.
 Members of the Board of Directors are not allowed to participate in decision-making for which they must legally disqualify themselves due to conflict of interests.

 People and Compensation Committee

-According to its charter, the People and Compensation Committee deals with and prepares the appointment and dismissal of persons within management, management succession planning and development, matters associated with long-term incentive schemes applicable to management, and other matters relating to the remuneration of management.
-The Committee also deals with incentive schemes for Elisa's personnel.
+According to its charter, the People and Compensation Committee deals with and prepares remuneration especially within management, Elisa's remuneration policy and report, long-term incentive schemes, an other matters relating to developing management and personnel.

-In 2019, the People and Compensation Committee comprises Mr Petteri Koponen (Committee Chairman), and members Ms Leena Niemistö and Antti Vasara.
+In 2019, the People and Compensation Committee comprised Mr Petteri Koponen, Committee Chair (Mr Raimo Lind until 3 April 2019), and members Ms Leena Niemistö and Mr Antti Vasara.

 The Committee also regularly reviews reports from internal auditing and the financial auditors, and prepares proposals on the audit.

-In 2019, the Chairwoman of the Audit Committee is Ms Seija Turunen and the members are Ms Clarisse Berggårdh and Mr Kim Ignatius.
+In 2019, the Chair of the Audit Committee was Ms Seija Turunen and the members were Ms Clarisse Berggårdh and Mr Kim Ignatius (Mr Antti Vasara and Mr Anssi Vanjoki until 3 April 2019).
 The principal auditor also attends Committee meetings.